aws/aws-sam-cli/designs/auto-create-ecr.md

 Out-of-Scope
 ------------

-* SAM CLI will not manage lifecycles of the created resources outside of SAM CLI, i.e. customer deleting a function from console.
+* SAM CLI will not manage lifecycles, creation and deletion, of the auto created resources outside of SAM CLI.
+For auto created image repos, modifications to the functions throught other means like console will not modify the associated image repo until the next deployment with SAM CLI.
 * Auto create repo only concerns about guided experience.
 Repos are assumed to be provided in CI/CD situations.
 However the option --resolve-image-repos will be added for auto creating repos without going through guided.

 User Experience Walkthrough